simatec/ioBroker.backitup/docs/en/backitup.md

 **After changing the configuration, the InfluxDB service must be restarted.**

-Further information on the data backup of the InfluxDB can be found [here] (https://docs.influxdata.com/influxdb/v1.8/administration/backup_and_restore/#online-backup-and-restore-for-influxdb-oss).
+Further information on the data backup of the InfluxDB can be found [here] (https://docs.influxdata.com/influxdb/v1.8/administration/backup_and_restore/#online-backup-and-restore-for-influxdb-oss).<br> <br>
+If you don't want to back up just one database, you can activate the "Back up multiple systems" option and then define your databases in the table.

 ## PostgreSQL backup
 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup if the other IoBroker backup types are set.<br><br>
-What is important here is that even if the PostgreSQL server is running on a remote system, PostgreSQL must run on the ioBroker system / debian /) an installation guide
+What is important here is that even if the PostgreSQL server is running on a remote system, PostgreSQL must run on the ioBroker system / debian /) an installation guide.<br> <br>
+If you don't want to back up just one database, you can activate the "Back up multiple systems" option and then define your databases in the table.

 ## Javascript backup
-If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
+If activated, this separately adjustable backup is created with every ioBroker backup and is also deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup if the other IoBroker backup types are set.<br><br>
+As of Backitup version 2.2.0, scripts are saved directly from the objects.
+Javascript backups from older backup versions are not compatible for a restore !!<br><br>
-In order to be able to create the Javascript backup, the menu items "Mirroring scripts in the file path" and "Instance that makes the mirroring" must be specified in advance in the Javascript adapter configuration. <br>
+In order to be able to carry out JavaScript backups with Backitup versions <2.2.0, the menu items "Mirroring scripts in the file path" and "Instance that makes the mirroring" must be specified in advance in the Javascript adapter configuration.<br>
-Backitup can then take over the settings in the configuration menu
+Backitup can then take over the settings in the configuration menu.

 ## Jarvis backup
 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup if the other IoBroker backup types are set.<br><br>